MightyCall Mobile MightyCall Mobile AppGoogle Play

 • Automated tools: MightyCall can automate certain aspects, such as DNC list management, ensuring that numbers on the registry are automatically excluded from call campaigns.

-• Secure info handling: MightyCall adheres to industry-standard security protocols, helping ensure that sensitive customer data is handled securely in line with PCIDSS and HIPAA.
+• Secure info handling: MightyCall adheres to industry-standard security protocols, helping ensure that sensitive customer data is handled securely in line with PCIDSS.

 • Customizable call recording features: Call centers can configure call recording settings to comply with consent rules and ensure that recordings are managed as per legal requirements for call centers.
 The feature is also great for agent training.